Almedad-Cairo/md/README.md

 ],
 dataToken: ApiConstants.dataToken,
 columnValues: [
-[
-//List of column values for table1
+["List of column values for table1" ],
-],
-[//List of column values for table2
+["List of column values for table2"],
-],
 ],
 action: WantedAction.insert,
 );